 Why it matters

-• The court ruling mandates the WEC to verify voter citizenship, addressing concerns about election integrity and noncitizen participation.
+• The court ruling mandates the WEC to verify voter citizenship, addressing concerns over election integrity and noncitizen registrations.

-• The decision follows a lawsuit by voters worried about their votes being diluted by noncitizens on the rolls.
+• The decision responds to a lawsuit from voters worried about their votes being diluted by noncitizens on the rolls.

-• This ruling emphasizes the WEC's legal obligation to maintain accurate voter registration, impacting upcoming elections.
+• The ruling emphasizes the WEC's legal obligation to maintain accurate voter rolls, rejecting its previous stance on citizenship verification.

 What’s next

-• The WEC plans to appeal the ruling, indicating potential delays in implementing the verification process.
+• The WEC plans to appeal the ruling, indicating potential further legal battles ahead.

 • A timeline has been set for evaluating voter rolls, with substantial completion expected before the April 2025 Supreme Court election.